 A specialist proxy voting advisor, Robeco has been appointed by Border to Coast to provide analysis of voting and governance issues and to ensure that votes are executed in accordance with its policies.
 The proxy voting advisor will implement a set of detailed voting guidelines provided by Border to Coast and agreed by the partner funds, which are available on the Border to Coast website, to ensure that votes are executed in accordance with policies.
 The voting guidelines are administered and assessed on a case by case basis.
 A degree of flexibility will be required to reflect specific company and meeting circumstances.

 A process is available to allow the Authority to vote its proportion of any shareholding in a different way to the other Border to Coast partner funds should there be a difference in interpretation of the voting guidelines between the Authority and Border to Coast and Robeco.
-While this facility is only likely to be used rarely the Authority will consider its use in the case of shareholder resolutions where the common stance proposed by the operating company fails to meet the Authority's policy objectives, and will only do so if the Chair in consultation with the s41 members agrees.
+While this facility is only likely to be used rarely the Authority will consider its use in the case of shareholder resolutions where the common stance proposed by the operating company fails to meet the Authority's policy objectives, and in particular where companies are failing to deliver clear and deliverable climate transition plans.
+Votes will only be cast separately if the Chair in consultation with the s41 members agrees, as set out in the protocol for urgent decisions between meetings of the Authority.